 Bull mastiffs have inflicted fatal dog bites to people at relatively high rates in the last five years.
-I have reported five fatal dog attacks by bull mastiffs on dogexpert.com: a fatal dog attack in Slavonia in 2010, another in 2012 in Oklahoma, another in Arkansas in 2013, another in Texas in 2014, and finally another in Ohio in 2014 by a mastiff mix.
-A teenager was awarded $1.1 million as a result of a vicious bull mastiff attack in another incident in Illinois.
+I have reported five fatal dog attacks by bull mastiffs: a fatal dog attack in Slavonia in 2010, a 2012 fatality in Oklahoma, another in Arkansas in 2013, another in Texas in 2014, and yet another in Ohio in 2014 by a mastiff mix.
+A teenager was awarded $1.1 million as a result of a vicious bull mastiff attack in an incident in Illinois.

-The most recent incident happened in Patterson, New Jersey on March 1, 2014.
+Another incident happened in Patterson, New Jersey on March 1, 2014.
 In this incident, the victim was walking with another boy on the sidewalk in a residential neighborhood of single-family homes.
-The dog, who had view of the street from behind a chain-link gate, escaped the yard (reportedly by jumping over the fence), approached the boys, and then they ran away from the dog in different directions.
+The dog, who had view of the street from behind a chain-link gate, escaped the yard (reportedly by jumping over the fence), approached the boys, and then the boys ran away from the dog in different directions.
 One boy was bit in the hand, and the dog chased the other boy, caught him, and then killed him.
 He was reported missing by his parents when he failed to return home.
 Hours later his body was found near a creek bed.

 News stories reported that the dog weighed 115 lbs.
 However, the dog may have weighed more than this.
 Average weight for males of this breed is between 140 – 150 pounds.
 Adult bull mastiffs are exceptionally powerful and strong, and some individuals may be extremely dangerous in certain circumstances, particularly near their territory.